nicoGG/nicoGG/README.md

-Here are some ideas to get you started:

-- 🔭 I’m currently working on spread.cl and geekz.cl
+- 🔭 Hi!, I’m currently working on spread.cl and geekz.cl
-- 👯 I’m looking to collaborate on team
+- 👯 I’m looking to collaborate on a big team
-- 🤔 I’m looking for help with flutter
+- 🤔 I’m looking for help with TDD
 - 💬 Ask me about develop
 - 📫 How to reach me: nigalval@gmai.com
 - 👓 Current Stack:
   - Angular 13
+  - AplloServer/ApolloClient/ApolloStudio
-  - NodeJS/Typescript
+  - NodeJS: Typescript
-  - Graphql
+  - Graphql: TypeGraphQL
   - Flutter
   - CI/CD
+  - MongoDB